adrift-blip/Space-Invaders-in-C-/README.md

 - Rendering shapes, sprites, and text
 - Keyboard and input handling
 - Collision detection
 - Maintaining the game loop

+### 3. Other Libraries
+Some other libraries used are cstdlib and time.h for the rand function and to set its seed

 ---